rwilcox/my-learnings-docs/learning_kafka_notes.md

 ### and ops

-Brokers with many topics and partitions may run across number of files open exceptions (see Stevens, 2.5.5)
+Brokers with many topics and partitions may run across number of files open exceptions

+See Learning_Ops_Kafka_File_Usage for more information on this.

 ## Producer client (Java)